If your car’s been seized, standard car insurance might not cover it.

 Impounded car insurance is a specialist policy that can help you retrieve your car if it’s been seized.
 You can buy policies that last for 30 days up to a year.

 If your car’s been impounded, you must have at least 30 days of appropriate car insurance to secure its release.
-Unfortunately, most standard car insurance won’t provide cover if your car’s been impounded – this should be clearly set out within your policy documents.
-If it doesn’t provide cover, impounded car insurance exists to fill that gap.
+Unfortunately, most standard car insurance won’t provide cover if your car’s been impounded, so impounded car insurance exists to fill that gap.

 No, even though you can buy impounded car cover for just 30 days, it’s not the same as short-term or temporary car insurance.
 Like standard car cover, short-term or temporary policies are unlikely to provide appropriate insurance for impounded cars.